What Does Activated Charcoal Actually Do?

 The charcoal in activated charcoal is created by burning carbon-rich materials such as wood, peat, bamboo, coconut shells and olive pits, transforming them into a concentrated black substance.
 Then the charcoal is “activated” by steaming it at high temperatures, which opens up its carbon structure and makes it porous, full of nooks and crannies that can bind all kinds of gunk (dirt, oil, odour-causing bacteria) on its surface.

 Here are the best foods to eat for healthy, glowing skin.

 Despite glowing anecdotal reports of clear, luminous skin from nutritionists, personal trainers and celebrities like Kim Kardashian and Gwyneth Paltrow, there is no clinical evidence for the effectiveness of activated charcoal as a beauty ingredient.
 There simply hasn’t been any substantive research or large studies to investigate the claims.

 Likewise, there is no good evidence showing that using charcoal products for oral health will make your breath fresher or teeth whiter.
-In a CBC story last year, the Canadian Dental Association wouldn’t recommend using charcoal products because there are no demonstrated health benefits, and they may even be too abrasive and damaging to your enamel.
+In a CBC story from 2019, the Canadian Dental Association wouldn’t recommend using charcoal products because there are no demonstrated health benefits, and they may even be too abrasive and damaging to your enamel.

 According to Langer, if you’re seeking brighter skin, a whiter smile and a healthier gut, drinking plenty of water every day and eating high-fibre foods is a safer and healthier way to go.
 “Spend your money on food that is whole and minimally processed,” she says.
 “And be assured that we’re not walking around with pounds of sludge in our body to detoxify.”